Indiana Gun Laws

 In Indiana, adults can purchase a gun without a permit.
-However, you must obtain a concealed weapons license to carry a handgun (openly or concealed) in public, unless you are on your own property or on another person’s property and that person has authorized you to carry your weapon there.
+However, you must obtain a weapons license in order to carry a handgun (openly or concealed) in public.
+You do not need a permit if you are on your own property or on another person’s property and that person has authorized you to carry your weapon there.
 (Indiana Code Ann. § 35-47-2-1.)

 For more information, see Open and Concealed Gun Carrying Laws in Indiana.

-How to Obtain a Concealed Weapons License in Indiana
+How to Obtain a Weapons License in Indiana

-To obtain a concealed weapons license, you must apply to the Indiana State Police in the municipality where you live.
-To qualify, you must have a proper reason for carrying a handgun and be
+Indiana does not distinguish between open and concealed carry when issuing a firearms license.
+If you are granted a license you may do both.
+In order to obtain a weapons license, you must apply to the Indiana State Police in the municipality where you live.
+To qualify, you must have a “proper” reason for carrying a handgun and be